Gordon Banks (musician)

-Gordon Banks (born February 22, 1955), a.k.a.
-Gordon 'Guitar' Banks, is an American guitarist, producer, writer and musical director.
+Gordon Banks (February 22, 1955 – July 21, 2023) was an American guitarist, producer, writer and musical director.
 He was voted one of the top 100 guitarists in America by Rolling Stone magazine in 1985.

 Banks played an important part in Marvin Gaye's later years.
 Gaye referred to him as "ID" meaning "The Indicator".

 Biography

 Early life and career

 Banks was born on February 22, 1955, in Norfolk, Virginia.
 Adept at playing instruments at an early age, he joined his first band, The Showmen, at the age of twelve playing guitar.
-The group, noted for beach music, was created by later Chairmen of the Board leader General Norman Johnson.
+The group, was created by later Chairmen of the Board leader General Norman Johnson.
 The group was noted for their minor hit single, "39-31-40 Shape".
 Banks would soon leave the band and Norfolk following his graduation at Norfolk State University, moving to Los Angeles where he landed gigs playing guitar for funk groups such as The Gap Band, New Birth, The Unifics, and Mandrill, gospel musician Edwin Hawkins and Motown superstar Stevie Wonder.